Remote Access vs VPN

 VPNs are very popular for delivering remote network access.
 However, the hybrid working landscape that is now common was not a consideration when many VPN solutions were designed and deployed.
 As a result, multiple limitations of traditional VPN solutions often combine to deliver a poor user experience for remote workers.
 For example:

-Wireless networks and wired home broadband can have insufficient useable bandwidth for good VPN connectivity.
+Wireless networks and wired home internet broadband can have insufficient useable bandwidth for good VPN connectivity.
 This is often due to network contention on the local loop, and contention for the airwaves that wireless networks use resulting in poor connectivity throughout the day, especially as remote working has become more common.

 Legacy hardware-based VPN remote access systems present challenges in the new and rapidly expanding remote working landscape.
 These challenges include: